What is the B.A.-M.D. program?

 Who is eligible to apply to the B.A.-M.D. program?

-High school seniors currently attending high school in the states of New York, New Jersey and Connecticut are eligible to apply.
+High school seniors currently attending high school in the states of New York, New Jersey, and Connecticut, and who are either permanent residents or U.S. citizens, are eligible to apply.
 High school graduates are not eligible.

 Can students transfer to the B.A.-M.D. program?